An analysis and walkthrough of how to build a safe, capable and truly aligned AI chatbot with ChatGPT

 In my case I downloaded a bunch of resources specific to disability and law in the UK.
 In some cases I ran longer documents through GPT itself in order to distill summaries.
 I did this for a bunch of relevant Wikipedia pages too, using GPT-3.5-turbo16k for its larger context size, with the folllowing prompt:

-(both theories and practicalities) and related benefits in the UK.
+You are a gatherer of factual info about disability (both theories and practicalities) and related benefits in the UK.

-of bullet points that distil the content down to its core learnings
+You receive markdown froma wikipedia page.
+You output a series of bullet points that distil the content down to its core learnings and takeaways, most especially regarding disability.

 This prompt is trying to hyper-focus the LLM so it distils truly meaningful data only.
 This approach is especially important with massive documents, like the Equality Act itself, which Pippy needs to have a detailed knowledge of.